 |What is a restricted application course?||A restricted application course is one for which you must apply by 1 February.
 This is usually because there is an additional test or assessment involved.

-From 2020 there won't be any restricted application courses in UCD.
+There are currently no restricted application courses in UCD.
 However we recommend that you apply by 1 February for the following:

 |I've put in my CAO application and forgot to put down a restricted course - what can I do?||CAO has a window after 1st February when you can correct errors or omissions (usually up to 1 March).
 Any changes made in this window are deemed "on time".|